-Looking for an on-trend wallpaper design?
-We’ve got the low down on the styles set to steal the limelight next season and beyond.
+Thinking of adding a touch of personality to your home with an on-trend wallpaper design?
+We’ve got the low down on the must-have styles that are stealing the limelight right now.

-Wallpaper has gone through varying periods of popularity over the years, but its very much having a moment right now.
+Wallpaper has gone through varying periods of popularity over the years, but it’s very much having a moment right now.
 Largely thanks to homeowners becoming braver with decorating choices – our homes are bolder and more expressive.
-Our design choices allow us to create a decorating scheme that is expressive and personal.

 More decorating inspiration: Paint trends 2021 – the colours setting the tone in our homes next year

-The latest trends are focusing on using wallpaper more liberally, choosing more daring and bold prints for your rooms.
+The latest trends are focusing on using wallpaper more liberally, choosing more daring and bold prints.
 But with so many patterns, colours, textures and materials to choose from it’s hard to pinpoint the right statement for your home.

 Wallpaper trends 2021